-The public may also submit comments prior to the meeting by sending an email to: cdd@ci.tumwater.wa.us.
-Please send the comments by 1:00 p.m. on the date of the meeting.
-Comments are submitted directly to the Commission Members and will not be read individually into the record of the meeting.
+The public may submit comments by sending an email to council@ci.tumwater.wa.us, no later than 9:00 a.m. the day of the meeting.
+Comments are submitted directly to the Committee members and will not be read individually into the record of the meeting.